Lars von Trier

 1979 • 140 minutes • 1.66:1 • Japan

-A thief, murderer, and charming lady-killer, Iwao Enokizu (Ken Ogata) is on the run from the police.
-Director Shohei Imamura turns this fact-based story of his seventy-eight-day killing spree into a cold, perverse, and diabolically funny tale of the primitive coexisting with the modern.
+Director Shohei Imamura turns this fact-based story—about the seventy-eight-day killing spree of a remorseless man from a devoutly Catholic family—into a cold, perverse, and at times diabolically funny examination of the primitive coexisting with the modern.

 Akira Kurosawa